Implementing backjumping by throw/1 and catch/3 of Prolog: Abstract

 \section{Abstract}

 We discuss how to implement backjumping (or intelligent backtracking) in Prolog programs by means of exception handling.
 This seems impossible in a general case.
-We provide a solution, which works in certain cases, in particular for binary programs.
-We also provide a kind of approximate solution, for arbitrary programs. \
+We provide two solutions.
+One works for binary programs; in a general case it imposes a restriction on where backjumping may originate.
+The other restricts a class of backjump targets.
+We also show how to simulate backjumping by means of backtracking and the Prolog database.

+In this note we first explain the incompatibility between backjumping and the exception handling of Prolog.
+Then we discuss how to employ the Prolog exception handling mechanism to implement backjumping for definite clause programs (Section \ref{sec.implementing}).
+We present two approaches of adding backjumping to a Prolog program.
+The first approach is applicable to a restricted but broad class of cases, including binary programs with arbitrary backjumping.
+The restriction is on from where the backjumping may originate.
+In the second approach the class of available backjump targets is restricted, so the resulting backjumping may only be an approximation of that intended.
+Section \ref{sec.examples} presents an example of each approach.
+The next section discusses backjumping by means of backtracking and the Prolog database.
+The report is completed by a brief discussion of the related work and conclusions.